 Drawing from the various thematic threads of the collection, the exhibition highlights questions and frameworks in order to broaden the arguments within feminist discourse.
 Showcasing almost a hundred and thirty artworks, the exhibition is divided into four sections, following the exhibition narratives: Goddess and Mortal, Sexuality and Desire, Power and Violence and Struggle and Resistance.

 By expanding on the dialectics of the exhibition, the conference is centred on what constitutes feminist practice in the contemporary milieu.
 To do so, we zoom into the various modalities of what constitutes the word “practice” in today’s time.
 This includes artists’ practice, curating exhibitions as productions, writing as practice, archival and research-driven practices and practices of organising or coming together that foreground making and research.

 The formats include panel discussions, artists’ presentations, and conversations, concluding with a performance.
-The full programme and list of speakers will be announced on our website shortly.
+Please click here to view the full programme and list of speakers.

 We hope that the conference becomes a space where prevalent ideas are challenged, new networks are formed and lastly, present the convening as a space to find common ground.